Make your own Chamoy with this easy recipe! It's Mexico's favorite condiment used in so many ways: on fruit, drinks, snacks and even main dishes.

 YES!!!
 It does not contain any animal products and homemade is even better for you since it does not contain any preservatives or artificial flavorings and color.

 Let me start by saying that Chamoy & Chili Lime Seasoning are BFFs!
 This is the perfect combo to elevate anything you add it to.
-It's the BOMB!!!
+It's the DELICIOUS!!!

 - Chamoy con fruta (& Fruit) like mangos, watermelon, pineapple, jicama, apples, coconut, and many more!